Design Books Recommendations

 I’ll skip the last three since it’s not my area of expertise, and I’d rather shut up than give a half-assed answer.

-Here’s my random, unsorted, incomplete, and mostly outdated, list of books you should totally read if you’re a designer (or want to become one):
+Here’s my random, unsorted, incomplete, and mostly outdated, list of books you should totally read if you’re a designer (or want to become one), last updated on 2025-02-12:

 Design in General